Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <li><b><format color="CornFlowerBlue">Main Flow</format></b>:
 <p>
-The customer (registered/unregistered), throughout the modification of their pizza selections, or reordering from their history, can modify their pizza’s ingredients.
+The customer (registered/unregistered), throughout the modification of their pizza selections, or reordering from their history can modify their pizza’s ingredients.
 The customer modifies the ingredients in their pizza, and the system follows these modifications with reviews on the availability of these ingredients.
 If no availability issues arise, the system informs the user of this and proceeds with order creation or checkout.